jenryhennifer/codeGame/pseudoCode.md

 creating a reactive start button using an eventListener

     when the button is pressed a timer begins a countdown
+        *** when button is pressed, pass a function into the even listener to start the quiz

     multiple choice a question is presented
             *possibly* - place questions into an array with objects